olekssy/pqc_bridge/README.md

 ---

-**Note**: This is a demonstration project for educational purposes.
+**Note:** This is a demonstration project.
 For production use, consult cryptography experts and follow security best practices.